mama said there'd be days like this...

 Today was frustrating.
 Bad weather, stupid mistakes, issue list growing instead of shrinking.

-Had to do my first pump out and was frustrated by a small chain attached the cap to the inside of the fill.
+Had to do my first pump out and was frustrated that a small, do not drop overboard chain attached the cap to the inside of the fill.
 Realized it was just a bad design (how do you suck the brown stuff out with a chain preventing a good seal?) and ripped it off.
-Probably need to tattoo ‘no drop cap overboard’ on my wrist.
+Probably need to tattoo ‘no drop the cap overboard’ on my wrist.

 All this in between, and sometimes during periodic downpours.
 At least it was warm - 60s.

 Got on the river about noon, just in time to watch a barge go by.
-I’m still leery about their space and passing, so I fell in about half mile behind it and held close to the left bank at their speed - about 6 mph, 2800 rpm in this current.
-Normally it would be about 2200.
+I’m still leery about their space and passing, so I fell in about half mile behind it and held close to the left bank at their speed - about 4-5 mph, but 2800 rpm in this strong current.

 The Tennessee is running high – locals say highest in maybe 6 months.
 Not energetic enough to look up actual figures.
 Lot of debris in river, including big logs that are imperative for L.T. to miss.
-Strong current, buoys leaning way over.
+Strong current, buoys leaning way over, sometimes completely under.
 My guess from letting L.T. drift a little is that the current is running about 6-7 mph.
 Not as many whirlpools as yesterday, but some, and they make a hash out of steering.

 About 2 miles out and 1½ mile to TN Hwy 114 bridge, got a heavy downpour with gusts strong enough to push L.T. around.
 Rock and roll.
 Keeping L.T. on a straight line impossible.
 The bridge and barge disappeared in the rain, but I was close enough to the shore to still see it.
-Had navigation on but the depth wasn’t reading (another issue) so I was not excited about trying to tuck in to shore without knowing the depth.
+Had navigation on but the depth wasn’t reading (another issue) so I was not excited about trying to tuck in to shore anywhere.

 Finally cleared up in about 20 minutes just when I was passing Riverstone Marina where I could have easily pulled into if it had come earlier.
 The barge hadn’t slowed for the deluge (I don’t think they slow for much of anything) pulling well ahead of L.T.
 So not being worried about them and wanting to get at least a few miles done, I gunned it to maybe 4600 rpm to make it to Eagle Nest Island to find some peace and quiet.
 At Eagle Nest I caught up with the barge and took the inside channel while it took the outside, main channel.
 It set off my proximity alarm from the opposite side of the island.
 Just what I needed.